 - Line a baking sheet with aluminum foil and place under pie dish or ramekins.
 Bake for 30-40 minutes, until berries bubble and oats are crispy.
 Cool for 30 minutes before serving.

-- Combine all ingredients in a medium bowl.
+- Then make the whipped cream.
+Combine all ingredients in a medium bowl.
 Use an electric mixer to whip the cream until stiff peaks form.
 Refrigerate until ready to serve.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.